Higher order derivatives of the adjugate matrix and the Jordan form: Higer order derivatives of the adjugate matrix

 \end{proof}

 We still need some additional results.
 The following result relates the complex Cauchy integral of $f(z) R(z)$ with the matrices $N_i$ and $P_i$.
 Recall that analytic functions evaluated on the matrix can be defined with the integral form of Cauchy \eqref{cauchy}; see \cite{higham2008functions}.
 Similar results are obtained when the contour $\Gamma$ does not enclose the entire spectrum, as if the function were restricted to the subspaces $W_i$ of the eigenvalues enclosed by $\Gamma$.

-\begin{theorem} Let $f(z)$ be an analytic function and $\Gamma_r \subset \mathbf{C}$ a positively oriented rectifiable Jordan curve that does not contain eigenvalues of $A$ and encloses a region $D_r$ containing only one eigenvalue $\lambda_r$ of $A$.
+We present complete proof for the sake of completeness. \begin{theorem} Let $f(z)$ be an analytic function and let $\Gamma_r \subset \mathbb{C}$ be a positively oriented rectifiable Jordan curve that does not contain eigenvalues of $A$ and encloses a region $D_r$ containing only one eigenvalue $\lambda_r$ of $A$.
 Then

-\end{theorem} \begin{proof} First note that if $z$ does not belong to the spectrum of $A$, then
+\end{theorem} \begin{proof} First note that if $z \in \mathbb{C}$ does not belong to the spectrum of $A$, then